jcjohnson/torch-rnn/README.md

 This will load the trained checkpoint `cv/checkpoint_10000.t7` from the previous step, sample 2000 characters from it, and print the results to the console.

-By default the sampling script will run in GPU mode using CUDA; to run in CPU-only mode add the flag `-gpu -1`.
+By default the sampling script will run in GPU mode using CUDA; to run in CPU-only mode add the flag `-gpu -1` and to run in OpenCL mode add the flag `-gpu_backend opencl`.

 There are more flags you can use to configure sampling; [read about them here](doc/flags.md#sampling).